D. J. Hayden: College career

+Navarro College

 In 2009, Hayden played 10 games as a freshman at Navarro College and recorded 23 tackles and one for loss.
 In his sophomore year, he helped lead Navarro College to its second NJCAA National Football Championship in the 2010 season.
 During the year, he played in all 11 games and recorded 33 solo tackles.
 In addition, he had six pass breakups and three interceptions with one returned for a touchdown.
 He also ranked #41 on Rivals.com's Top 50 Junior College players list.

 Hayden committed to the University of Houston on June 8, 2010, and enrolled in the university in 2011; thereafter, he played for the Houston Cougars football team in 2011 and 2012.

+Houston

 Junior year

 Hayden played very well the first year with the Cougars.
 He instantly became a shutdown corner for the Houston defense and he led the team with 11 passes broken up.
 He also recorded 52 solo tackles, two interceptions with one touchdown return, 1.0 sacks, and a team-leading five forced fumbles.

 The season ended in the 2012 TicketCity Bowl with a win against #23 Penn State.